Business Man Looking at Chart

 Private credit is an alternative asset class consisting of privately negotiated loans and debt financing from non-bank lenders.

-Private companies, which don't have access to public markets, must turn to private credit markets to finance their operations and growth.
-Borrowers include small businesses, startups, and others.
+Many private companies, which don't have access to public markets, must turn to private credit markets to finance their operations and growth.

 What is Percent?